eficode-academy/github-actions-katas/labs/storing-artifacts.md

 ## Storing artifacts

+When running multiple jobs, the VM you get for each job is completely new.
+This means that the state of the repository is not persisted between jobs.

-It is possible to store artifacts in Github Actions.
-The `artifact` is the result of the build, in this case the compiled code.
+It is possible to store your state (and therfore also artifacts) in Github Actions.

+An `artifact` could be the result of the build, in this case the compiled code.

-> This should not be mistaken for proper [artifact management](https://www.eficode.com/blog/artifactory-nexus-proget), but it is useful for making the artifacts built by the pipeline available.
+> This should not be mistaken for proper [artifact management](https://www.eficode.com/blog/artifactory-nexus-proget), or [release management](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) but it is useful for making the artifacts built by the pipeline available.

 To deal with artifacts, a `Github Actions Action` can be used, which can be found on [Github Marketplace](https://github.com/marketplace).